emad-elsaid/archlinux/README.md

 - Make sure services and timers are running
 - Do other configurations like locale, X11 keyboard settings, hostname
 - Ensure users are created and in specified groups

+# Concepts

+## Declarations:

+Functions the user will run to declare the state of the system like packages to be present, files, services, user, group...etc